 Some federal sponsors have granted universities expanded authorities e.g. DOE, EPA, NIH, NASA, NSF, USDA.
 In these cases, the PI can request pre-award costs, travel costs, and no-cost extensions and ORA can approve these requests.
-Advanced Account Number Authorization (AANA) may be granted prior to an award’s acceptance when there is a solid commitment from the sponsor.
+Advanced Account Number Authorization (AANA) for pre-award costs may be granted prior to an award’s acceptance when there is a solid commitment from the sponsor.
 The PI’s department assumes all risk in covering expenditures in advance of receipt of the award.

 Individual departments manage award funds and initiate and monitor all expenditures.
 The University assumes legal responsibility for funded projects.